The following forms are required of all newly-hired University employees, including student employees:

 Newly-hired, hourly-paid student employees must complete Section 1 of this Form and bring it with original documents to the Office of Student Services in Lyons Hall.

-A copy of the Form I-9 and Instructions are available on the Required Forms tab, as well as the University's Human Resources Service Center website.
+A copy of the Form I-9 and Instructions are available on the Required Forms tab, as well as the University's Human Resources Forms page.

 The following list of documents was determined by the Department of Homeland Security, and students may present any document from List A or a combination of one document from List B and one document from List C. All documents must be unexpired.

 - U.S. Passport or U.S. Passport Card